Christmas holidays across Bel Paese? Here are the most beautiful Christmas villages in Italy to visit during the most magical holidays of the year!

 Hamlets are small places where the quality of life, environmental sustainability and the protection of cultural and artistic heritage come together to provide an authentic travel experience.
-In particular, some of these are ideal places to discover at Christmas.
-Towns where you can breathe a unique atmosphere that is truly magical during this time of year.
+Some of these are ideal places to discover at Christmas.
+Villages where to feel a unique magic atmosphere, even more at this time of year.

 Visit Italy has selected ten villages to visit for you during your Christmas holidays.
 Markets, cribs or simply the charm of the place, waiting for Christmas!